 Dosage is based on your medical condition, weight, and response to treatment.
 Tablets are scored with lines.
 You may need to break the tablet to get the correct dose.
 Ask your pharmacist for directions on breaking the tablet to get the right dose for you.

 Avoid eating grapefruit or drinking grapefruit juice while using this medication unless your doctor or pharmacist says you may do so safely.
 Grapefruit can increase the chance of side effects with this medicine.
 Ask your doctor or pharmacist for more details.

 Your symptoms may worsen when you start taking praziquantel.
-Tell your doctor if your condition persists or worsens.
+Tell your doctor right away if your condition lasts or worsens.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 Before taking praziquantel, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.